jchardy7/unwrapped/README.md

 ### Interpretation

-The similar performance between CatBoost and Linear Regression suggests that the relationship between audio features and popularity is largely linear.
+The similar performance between CatBoost and Linear Regression implies that the relationship between audio features and popularity is largely linear.
 The relatively low R² (~0.5) indicates that a significant portion of popularity cannot be explained by audio features alone.

 This highlights an important limitation of the dataset: external factors such as marketing, artist popularity, playlist placement, and social trends likely play a major role in determining song popularity.